 Day 1, June 30, Saturday.
 Depart from your home city and arrive in Marseille, France.
-Our group will meet in the baggage area at 3pm and leave the airport for our hotel in the heart of lavender territory where we will base our operators for the first part of the trip.
+Our group will meet in the baggage area at 3pm on June 30 and leave the airport for our hotel in the heart of lavender territory where we will base our operators for the first part of the trip.
 Overnight Gordes.

 Day 2, July 1, Sunday.
 We spend the day today photographing the beautiful lavender fields in and around Sault as well as the quaint village itself.
 We'll shoot from elevated perspectives where telephoto lenses are the perfect choice as well as from the edge of the lavender rows where both wide angles and telephoto lenses capture the graphic designs, the wonderful color and texture, and the receptive patterns of the lavender flowers.
 Low angled sunlight adds warmth to the scenes, and by including the sun with a wide angle the images look like magic.
 For twilight, we will photograph the lavender field at the foot of Banon village, and with HDR the lights on the village can exposed correctly along with the flowers in muted light.
 It's stunning.
 Overnight near Gordes.